 “A direct (negative) path was found between the number of chores assigned and school success (GPA)” … that negative correlation was likely caused by the fact that “too many chores and responsibilities interfere with schoolwork.”
 Again, there is no indication that doing chores contributes to a child’s success.

 Note: There is ONE research article published by the University of Minnesota that shows a correlation between doing household tasks and positive future impact, and this research has been widely reported on the Internet.
-However, this university-published article was not peer-reviewed and was only cited 12 times.
+However, this university-published article was not peer-reviewed and was only cited 12 times at the time of writing.
 At Parenting for Brain, we strive to include only research studies that are peer-reviewed, published in a credible journal, and cited at least 50 times by other published research studies.

 So, does it mean that our kids should not do chores?
 No, that’s not my recommendation either.